Airam21170247/ListenAndKnow/README.md

 -Do not receive notification for app that it's name have "music".
 (Can modificated) -Can receive notification for Whatsapp, Gmail, Telegram, Facebook, Instagram, and others.
 (Can modificated) -Messeges(Notification) are encrypted.
+-In the program every minute it ask for the computer ip until get computer's ip.
+-In the app every minute it ask for the text in the gist until get text for gist.

 Needs for working:
 -Smarthphone and Computer(PC, Laptop, etc).